 Tarzan movies were very popular on the afternoon movie that started at 4:00 on channel 2.
 Sometimes they played on Saturdays, or Sunday afternoons.
 It was amazing just how far black and white film could deliver the impact of this magnificent jungle hero.
 I think that playing Tarzan and playing Army were both fun things to do, but...
 The only difference with playing Tarzan was that it was something you pretty much had to do alone.
 Unlike Army, Tarzan didn't have any fellow soldiers.
 He was all alone.
 And let's face it, nobody wanted to play the british big game hunters or the natives.
 Why?
 Because both of those factions usually ended up dead.
 The natives usually got trampled by elephant herds or shot by the british hunters, and the hunters usually bought it by way of quicksand, poison darts, getting mauled by lions, or by getting split apart on trees.

+At least one Tarzan movie featured quicksand; I remember just the thought of it terrified me.
+And it was always the bad guys who stepped into it hidden somewhere in the jungle's depths.
+Quicksand became a fascinating element for me in the '60s action and monster movies.
 Remember that horrible crossed-tree death torture?
 The one where the natives took two trees, bent them over with vines, then staked out their victims on opposite trunks and cut the vines?
 The trees would them tear them in half.
 That one gave me the creeps for nearly a lifetime.
 Remember also the Gobonis?
 They were the fierce tribe that everyone was terrified of.

 Tarzan spoke two languages: English and something else.
 He had some great words, but the one he used the most was "Ongawa".
 That must have been like the "que" in Spanish, being a catch-all word meaning several different things.
 We kids understood him perfectly.
 Tarzan was bilingual.
 "Cheetah!
 Ongawa!
 Pay-say, pay-say!!"
 That one meant for Cheetah to hurry.
 I think Tarzan could've just pointed at whatever he wanted, and throw out an "ongawa", and he would be completely understood.
 Tarzan did everything by tone of voice, and most everything was a command.
 Though he does wake up his new wife Jane with a nice cup of jungle juice served in a hollowed out coconut, he does also command her with: "Swim!"
 Tarzan's second language is English, but he did it so well.
 "Tarzan happy.
 Jane happy.
 Boy happy.
 Ongawa, ongawa."
 See?
 Bilingual.
 (Hey, this means I'm bilingual too!)